Louis van Gasteren: Career

-Biography

-Van Gasteren trained as an electrician.
-He worked for the Dutch Polygoon newsreel company in Haarlem, Netherlands in 1949.
-In 1951 he started his own film production company Spectrum Film.
-He made his debut with Brown Gold, a film about cocoa and chocolate, in 1952.
+Later life and death

+Towards the end of his life he was the oldest active filmmaker in the Netherlands.

+He died on 10 May 2016.

+Awards

 In 1983 Van Gasteren won the Dutch Film Critics Award for best documentary as well as the Golden Calf for best picture for Hans: Het Leven Voor De Dood (Hans, Life Before Death).
 He received the Golden Calf a second time in 2003 for his documentary The Price of Survival.
-Van Gasteren was a visiting professor in the United States at UCLA and Carpenter Center for the Visual Arts at Harvard University.
-Van Gasteren lived in Amsterdam and was married to Joke Meerman.
-At the end of his life he was the oldest active filmmaker in the Netherlands.

-Walter Oettinger
+Conviction

 During the Second World War Van Gasteren was convicted to four years for killing Walter Oettinger, a German Jew in hiding.
 After the war Van Gasteren was pardoned, but when he claimed a special pension for resistance fighters, this was denied on the grounds that the killing of Oettinger had not been an act of resistance.

+Personal life

+Van Gasteren lived in Amsterdam and was married to Joke Meerman.